 In keeping with Checkr’s support of fair chance hiring, only records found within a one-year lookback period are reported with Continuous Crim.

 Checkr also monitors several online databases.
 These sources are checked once every 30 days to look for changes to a candidate’s status within the previous year:

-- National Criminal Database: All new charges found in a National Criminal Records Check within one year of the Continuous Check are validated with a targeted County Criminal Database search.
+- National Criminal Database: All new charges found in a National Criminal Records Check within one year of the Continuous Crim are validated with a targeted County Criminal Database search.

 - Global Watchlist Data: Matches a pre-employment Global Watchlist Records Check.

 - Sex Offender Registry: Matches a pre-employment Sex Offender Registry Check.

 - Electronic County Databases: Designed as an instant county check, Checkr searches any available electronic county records for the candidate’s current residence location.
 (This check is run without passthrough fees.)

 Checkr’s Continuous Crim integration with prisons and holding cells allow us to receive real-time notification of any new arrest records.
 30 days after an arrest record is received, Checkr will conduct a County Criminal Records Check.
 If no record is found, Checkr will repeat the check in 60 days.
 (This allows sufficient time for the arrest record to fully mature into a county court record.)